tyayers/apigee-x-tf-quickstart/docs/tutorial.md

-# Apigee X TF Quickstart Demo
+# Apigee X Terraform Quickstart Demo

 ---

 This tutorial shows you how to configure and provision a completely automated GCP project, Apigee X org and instance, and a sample proxy.

+---

 Let's get started!